 Pack Some Lubricating Eye Drops

 One of the main causes of dry eye syndrome is insufficient or poor quality tears.
 Lubricating eye drops, also known as artificial tears, can compensate for the lack of tears and offer temporary relief.
 The drops’ tiny containers make them travel-friendly and perfect for almost any outdoor activity.
-There are many kinds of eye drops on the market, but Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang can recommend or prescribe the most suitable type for your eyes.
+There are many kinds of eye drops on the market, but Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang can recommend or prescribe the most suitable type for your eyes.

 Wear Protective Eyewear